brigittasz/odin-recipes/README.md

 Continued Practice Assignments:

 1. Methods for Adding CSS
-    -link external CSS file in the HTML file
+    - link external CSS file in the HTML file
-    -div element have CSS added via the external method -p element have CSS added via the internal method -button element have CSS added via the inline method
+    - div element have CSS added via the external method
+    - p element have CSS added via the internal method
+    - button element have CSS added via the inline method